-There were indeed various risks highlighted in relation to the secondary market as amply reflected in the risk warnings emerging in the said fact sheets.
+There were indeed various risks highlighted in relation to the secondary market as amply reflected in the risk warnings emerging in the various product fact sheets sourced.

 The said risk warnings highlighted the risks related to the availability of such market (as the secondary market had to be in the first place offered by the issuer), as well as the limitations of the said market.
 They also highlighted the lower price that could be sought on this market.